Sygic/truck-deviceid-provider/README.md

 ## Installation
 1. Open project in Android studio
-1. Sygic Truck or Sygic Professional navigation must be installed on the device.
+1. Sygic Truck or Sygic Professional navigation (version 21.0.0 or higher) must be installed on the device.
 1. In MainActivity.kt, set the correct Sygic provider URI according to guidelines in the code.
 1. Run the application